-The onset of spring means warmer temperatures, increased pollen and tree allergens and severe weather.
+The onset of spring means warmer temperatures, increased pollen and tree allergens, and severe weather.
 Heavy rain is not uncommon, and Long Island has even reported hurricanes and tornadoes of late.
-To help you prepare for the summer season, the professionals at United Water Restoration Long Island offer a few tips to help protect your home or business from pollutants, water and mold.
+To help you prepare for the summer season, the professionals at United Water Restoration Long Island offer a few tips to help protect your home or business from pollutants, water, and mold.

 When disaster strikes, you need help fast.
 You want a company in your contacts that is available 24/7 365 days a year, is locally based and has certified technicians.
 United Water Restoration Group is a local business backed by the proven system and reputation of a national franchise.
 Owner, Phil DePaul, is committed to serving people in their time of need.
 With a background in disaster recovery management, Phil understands the important and personal nature of working inside someone’s home or business to put things right.
 “Home and business owners throughout Nassau and Suffolk counties rely on United to turn any mess into a success,” says Phil.

-Severe weather is often unavoidable, but there are some steps you can take to prepare.
+Severe summer weather is often unavoidable, but there are some steps you can take to prepare.
 These tips also work to help avoid any kind of water damage.
 It is vital to maintain your property on a regular basis.
 Insurance companies hesitate to pay out claims for problems that have been in existence for a while.
 “Deal with problems as they arise, and don’t hesitate to call in a professional,” Phil says.
 Outside the house, check your gutters and roof.
 Inside, look under sinks in kitchens and baths, and check hoses on dishwashers and washing machines.
 You can even go inside a drop ceiling and check for any leaks before you see any staining.

 Water damage can occur quickly and worsen with time.
-Many building materials as well as cabinetry, furniture and upholstery absorb water.
+Many building materials as well as cabinetry, furniture, and upholstery absorb water.
 Wooden fixtures will warp and become misshapen, while plaster and drywall start to crumble, and fabrics become host to mold and bacteria that can be harmful to families.
 The first thing to do is to locate and stop the source of the water damage.
 Then, do your best to remove the water and dry out the area.
 If you can, run the air conditioning on high to aid the drying process.
 To avoid sustained water damage, position wood blocks or aluminum foil between soaked carpet and furniture legs.
 Pull out and prop up wet cushions and upholstery, and if you have a throw rug over soaked carpet, remove the rug.
 Also, move all sodden art pieces to a place where they can dry out.

 It’s always a good idea to treat the affected area with mold preventatives.
 To make sure the job is done correctly, call a reputable firm like United Water Restoration Group.
 They are not only the experts in disaster relief, but they also employ a network of vetted contractors who are bonded and insured to help bring your home or business back to pre-condition or better.

 If you’ve experienced water damage in your home or business, ask yourself some basic questions: Is it safe for you to remain in your home or business?
 Do any water-logged materials, which can be quite heavy, pose a risk to your safety?
-Which tasks can you carry out safely while remaining in your property?
+Which tasks can you carry out safely while remaining on your property?
 Should you worry about slip-and-fall or electrical hazards?
 Cleaning up after any water damage or flooding can be complicated and messy.
 Your best bet is to call a qualified water damage specialist such as United Water Restoration Group.

-One of the most common misconceptions about mold damage is that it may be removed by spraying the surfaces with supplies such as disinfectants, biocides or cleaners.
+One of the most common misconceptions about mold damage is that it may be removed by spraying the surfaces with supplies such as disinfectants, biocides, or cleaners.
 Unfortunately, those products will not solve the problem.
 When mildew spores and other components of the mold enter the air, they still present a health risk to anyone exposed.
 A mold remediation process encompasses distinguishing and addressing mold problems in a structure.
 Mold remediation and cleanup prevents the spread of mildew by isolating areas affected by mold.
 Affected materials are removed to eliminate condensation and moisture sources.
 A qualified technician will go through a process of assessment, containment, filtration, mold removal, drying, repair, and testing the affected areas.